Kirchberg v. Feenstra

 Kirchberg v.
-Feenstra, 450 U.S. 455 (1981), was a United States Supreme Court case in which the Court held a Louisiana Head and Master law, which gave sole control of marital property to the husband and indicate the husband's dominance over the wife in the marriage, unconstitutional.
+Feenstra, 450 U.S. 455 (1981), was a United States Supreme Court case in which the Court held a Louisiana Head and Master law, which gave sole control of marital property to the husband and indicated the husband's dominance over the wife in the marriage, unconstitutional.

 Background

-In 1974, Joan Feenstra charged her husband Harold had molested their daughter.
+In 1974, Joan Feenstra charged her husband Harold with having molested their daughter.
 Harold hired an attorney, Karl Kirchberg, to defend himself against the charges, and mortgaged the Feenstras' home toward paying the cost of that attorney.
 Joan was not informed of this mortgage because Head and Master provisions of Louisiana law allowed him to do so without her consent or knowledge.
 She dropped the charges, and the couple separated.
 Joan did not learn about the mortgage until 1976, when Harold's attorney returned to demand payment and threatened foreclosure.
 She then filed a lawsuit arguing that Louisiana's laws giving sole control of marital property to the husband were unconstitutional.

 The district court upheld Louisiana's law.
 On appeal, the Fifth Circuit overturned the district court, finding the law unconstitutionally violated the Equal Protection Clause, but limited the application of their ruling to future decisions.
 Feenstra appealed to the Supreme Court.